schoeberl/chisel-book/slides/course_www.md

 ### Schedule, Format, Place

 The course is lectured Thursday afternoons 13:00 - 17:00.
+The course is lectured in English.

 First part is usually lectures and second part for project work.
 Students will work in groups of two or three on small lab exercises and as a final project on a vending machine.

-The course is lectured in building TBD, room TBD.
+The course is lectured in building 341, room 22.
+The lab is in building 308, rooms 117 and 127.

 ### Pensum List